 Learning doesn't stop when students file out of their classrooms at 3:30 p.m.
 For the next hour, EC2 and EC3 students can participate in our optional co-curricular activities (CCA) programme.
 Our students are involved in a wide variety of activities, such as Karate, Soccer, Robotics, Dance, Music and Gymnastics, to continue building their skills in a relaxed environment beyond the conventional classroom.
 These are optional activities that parents can choose for their children based on their interest.

 As students leave school at the end of the day, they either board the school bus or meet their parents or caregivers who have arrived to pick them up.
 Staff members take up their posts outside to see children safely to the bus or waiting car.
 Families who need transportation may be able to access door-to-door bus service.
 If this isn't possible or parents are seeking other means of transport, there are several public and private options available.

-Both our Mountbatten and Nanyang campuses provide dedicated environments for our Early Childhood students.
+Both our Mountbatten and Nanyang campuses provide dedicated environments for our preschool students.
 We call the early childhood section of our Nanyang campus "a school within a school".
-Here's what makes our early childhood programme so unique.
+Here's what makes our early childhood education programme so unique.

 At OWIS, our cutting-edge facilities, both indoors and out, provide the ideal setting for students to begin their early learning journey.